 Warmer months (April through October) offer a bit more with outdoor habitats, a lush Dinosaurs Come to Life, and more variety with live shows.
 Zoo grounds and outdoor exhibits are in full bloom and may leave you thinking you’ve been transported to a faraway place and time!
 Summer especially can be very busy, so while there is more to see and do, the zoo can get crowded at peak times.

 Cooler months (November through March), however, offer a more intimate experience with special animal encounters and more time with our experts.
-The zoo also tends to be less busy, giving you and your family an opportunity to go through the exhibits as leisurely as you’d like!
+The zoo tends to be less busy as well, giving you and your family an opportunity to go through the exhibits as leisurely as you’d like!

 We also offer special events throughout the year, so there really is no “bad time” to visit!
-Here are a few of our recent and upcoming events:
+Here are a few of our annual/recurring events: